Maggie0927/LotteryBuyPredictionWebApp/readme.md

 ## Lottery Purchase Prediction Model

+### Objective and Goal

-Objective: predict the lottery type that the user in the session will buy, using the discrete features from the user face image and user's historical purchase data.
+* Predict the lottery type that the user in the session will buy, using the discrete features from the user face image and user's historical purchase data.

-Goal: recommend lottery types to users and improve the order conversion rate, in order to increase sales revenue.
+* Recommend lottery types to users and improve the order conversion rate, in order to increase sales revenue.

 ### Data Source